Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: The Michelson--Morley Experiments

-either Newtonian mechanics was not universally valid, and the composition of velocities did not apply to optical phenomena;

-or Maxwell’s electrodynamics had to be modified, its equations no longer providing an exact description of the propagation of light.

-In other words, a choice had to be made.
-But how, when both theories had been confirmed with extraordinary precision within their domains?
-Mechanics explained planetary trajectories with remarkable accuracy; electrodynamics accounted for optical and electrical experiments with great elegance.
-Abandoning either seemed unthinkable.
+Physicists therefore faced a serious dilemma.
+Either Newtonian kinematics was not universally valid, and the ordinary composition of velocities did not apply in the expected way to optical phenomena; or Maxwell's electrodynamics, or its interpretation in terms of a stationary ether, had to be modified.
+The difficulty was that both mechanics and electrodynamics had been confirmed with extraordinary success within their respective domains.
+Mechanics explained planetary and terrestrial motion with remarkable accuracy; electrodynamics accounted for optical and electrical phenomena with great power.
+Abandoning either framework seemed highly problematic.

-The negative result of Michelson and Morley became one of the major theoretical problems at the turn of the century.
-Their publications, and the reactions they provoked, show how this negative result posed a profound challenge to physics.
-The outcome had an immediate impact: reproduced in major journals and textbooks at the end of the nineteenth century, it was widely discussed in Germany, France, Britain, and the United States.
-The repeated failure to detect any variation in the speed of light convinced many physicists that the problem had become central.
+The negative result of Michelson and Morley thus became one of the major theoretical problems at the turn of the century.
+Their publications, and the reactions they provoked, show how a null result could exert a profound pressure on theory.
+Reproduced, discussed, and reinterpreted in major journals and textbooks, the experiment became known in Germany, France, Britain, and the United States.
+It did not by itself force a unique conclusion, but it made increasingly difficult any simple picture of a detectable ether wind.

-Thus, this null result—repeated and extensively commented upon—became one of the symbols of the conceptual crisis of fin-de-siècle physics.
-The speed of light remained constant, whatever the motion of the Earth.
-Reconciling this experimental fact with the two dominant theoretical frameworks would become one of the great challenges of twentieth-century physics.
+Thus, the Michelson--Morley experiment became one of the symbols of the conceptual crisis of fin-de-siècle physics.
+What remained unexplained was not merely a missing fringe shift, but the apparent impossibility of detecting the Earth's motion through the supposed optical medium.
+Reconciling this fact with Maxwellian electrodynamics and the relativity of inertial motion would become one of the central challenges leading to special relativity.

-\section{The Trouton–Noble Experiment}
+\section{The Trouton--Noble Experiment}

-In 1903, the British physicists Frederick Trouton and Henry R. Noble carried out an experiment designed to detect a mechanical torque acting on a moving capacitor.
-Their reasoning was as follows: at rest, the energy of a charged capacitor is purely electrostatic and independent of its orientation.
-But if one assumes the existence of a reference ether, the motion of the capacitor through this medium should produce not only an electric field but also an additional magnetic field, which ought to manifest mechanically as a torsional couple.
+In 1903, the British physicists Frederick Trouton and Henry R. Noble carried out an experiment designed to detect a mechanical torque acting on a charged capacitor moving through the ether \cite{trouton-noble1903}.
+Their reasoning was as follows.
+At rest, the energy of a charged capacitor is purely electrostatic and independent of its orientation.
+But if one assumes the existence of a privileged ether frame, the motion of the capacitor through this medium should modify the electromagnetic state of the system and produce a torque tending to orient the capacitor in a definite direction relative to the ether wind.